nsmle/simple-portfolio/README.md

 - Contact the creator of the page via the email mechanism
 - Login multi user

+## Requirement
+You need the [PHPMailer](https://github.com/PHPMailer/PHPMailer) library for this simple application.
+If not, then some errors will occur

 ## Installation

 You can download [Simple-Portfolio as a zip file](https://github.com/nsmle/simple-portfolio/archive/master.zip).